 Figure 6.5.1.1-1: Procedure of detecting UAVs utilizing sensing results

-1. The VAL server sends a UAV detect request to the UAE to detect the UAVs in a certain area, including the service type (i.e., UAV detection, invalid UAV detection ), service ID, sensing service requirements for the detected UAVs (e.g., location accuracy, velocity, latency, sensing resolution, etc.), the target area, the reporting conditions (e.g., periodic reporting or event-triggered reporting), the reporting time intervals if the request is periodic, time duration, optional tracked object information (e.g., UAV ID, flight trajectory) if the object needs to be tracked, etc.
+1. The VAL server sends a UAV detect request to the UAE to detect the UAVs in a certain area, including the service type (i.e., UAV detection, UAV tracking), service ID, sensing service requirements for the detected UAVs (e.g., location accuracy, velocity, latency, sensing resolution, etc.), the target area, the reporting conditions (e.g., periodic reporting or event-triggered reporting), the reporting time intervals if the request is periodic, time duration, optional tracked object information (e.g., UAV ID, normal flight trajectory) if the object needs to be tracked, etc.

 2. The UAE checks whether the VAL server is authorized to invoke such request based on e.g. the pre-configurations or the operator policies.